 In a student-centered classroom, while the teacher helps to facilitate everything and make sure each and every lesson is perfectly targetted to hit whatever recommended standards are required, it is the student who is responsible for the execution of that (and would you believe me if I told you that not only do they do this once they understand how it works, but they enjoy it??).

-The Student-Centered Model boosts lifelong learning because it teaches the student HOW to learn, not just WHAT to learn.
+The Student-Centered model boosts lifelong learning because it teaches the student HOW to learn, not just WHAT to learn.
 It creates an environment of critical thinking, not passive learning and the methods of student-centered learning will resonate with your students for years to come.

 This is all manageable (no matter what demographic you are working with) because the needs of the student come first.
 While yes, there’s a written curriculum and specific standards each student must master, they can do so in ways that interest them or at a pace or level that fits them best.